+What is our vision for the future?
+How can we restore nature to its glory?
+How do we get clean waters again?
 What would our planet look like worldwide, if all families would manage their own acres of land?

 And is it also feasible for my country?

 For small and densely populated countries or areas however, such as the Netherlands, every hectare must be inhabited on average by four (or more) people.
 Say standard family size.

-What do you think of horticulture management by the population itself?
-Preferably locations are selected in quiet areas for transition urban projects (far away from highways).
+And what do you think of horticulture management by the population itself?
+Preferably locations are selected in quiet areas for urban-to-green transition projects (far away from highways).

 It would be wonderful if the city counsils can establish guidelines for managing the hectare-units.
 This includes for local citizens the mandatory set up of a green ‘living fence’ around the hectare with trees and bushes.
 Also mandatory is the planting of one quart hectare forest.
 This could consist of fruit orchards, nut trees, evergreen trees and berry bushes.

 On the ‘free’ land one could consider the maintainance of vegetable gardens, including small fields with grains, herbs and flowers.
 How the plot of land is actually designed depends on the co-creation of the local citizens theirselves, preferably facilitated by their local governing agencies and or experienced gardeners.
 However, there may not be commercial interest or ownership by the regulators.

 One can also consider recreational parks, and the planting of evergreen trees and forests outside the appointed hectares.
 Thus a new connection is established between people and nature in several ways!

 In the first decade of this 21st century, a plan was designed by Lex Veelo (1944-2012) for a hectare village in the Netherlands.
 Every hectare here has the shape of a regular hexagon.